-By Pedal, Paddle or Foot: Florida Distance Trails
+By Pedal, Paddle or Foot: Florida's Adventure Trails

 Whether you're craving a brief escape or weeks immersed in natural wonders, Florida's landscape offers an abundance of winding trails and scenic paths for the adventurous spirit.

 There’s a side of Florida you need to see — a side that’s accessible by scenic yet adventurous trails that stretch out for hundreds, and in some cases, more than a thousand miles.
 These adventure trails pass through some of the most pristine and less-traversed areas of the state and offer solitude for nature lovers and outdoor adventurers alike.
 Whether you choose to tackle the entire route or a just a few sections, you’ll undoubtedly have the trip of a lifetime.

 Hold the concrete, please — the Florida National Scenic Trail creates trail corridors roughly through the middle of the state, with the majority of the way on protected natural lands.
 The southern terminus is located within the boundaries of the Big Cypress National Preserve — follow the dollar-sized orange blazes that mark the path up and around Lake Okeechobee.
 Take a left at North Florida, traversing a rugged section along the banks of the famed Suwannee River.
 You’ll hike on the beach in northwest Florida — the only hike of its kind in the National Scenic Trails system — before finally ending up at Fort Pickens near Pensacola.
 Do this trip in the fall or winter — cooler temperatures mean less bugs and more time around the campfire.